-As of December 31, 2023 and 2022, the carrying amount of financial assets, which represents the maximum amount exposed to credit risk, was \$897,863 thousand and \$824,537 thousand, respectively.
+As of December 31, 2024 and 2023, the carrying amount of financial assets, which represents the maximum amount exposed to credit risk, was \$1,034,885 thousand and \$897,863 thousand, respectively.

 The Group's credit risk is mainly affected by the credit characteristics of each creditor.
 This is also an impact on credit risk from the business of the customer.
-As of December 31, 2023 and 2022, are both 83% of the ending balance of accounts receivable arose from sales to individual customers constituting the top ten customers.
+As of December 31, 2024 and 2023, 87% and 83%, respectively, of the ending balance of accounts receivable arose from sales to individual customers constituting the top ten customers.